ska-telescope/skampi/docs/src/deployment.rst

 Deployment
 **********

-You can find instructions to deploy and interact with SKAMPI in different environments.
+Here you can find instructions to deploy and interact with SKAMPI in different environments.

 .. toctree::
    :maxdepth: 2

    deployment/kubernetes
    deployment/helm
-   multitenancy
+   deployment/multitenancy
    deployment/remote_deploy